vizionscop3/salah-companion/docs/known-issues.md

 ---

+## TypeScript Type Errors

+**Issue**: Some TypeScript type errors related to theme colors and component props.

+**Status**: Non-blocking.
+Most errors are related to:
+- Theme color type definitions (fixed with compatibility aliases)
+- Component prop types (navigation route params)
+- Third-party library type definitions

+**Impact**:
+- ✅ Application runs correctly
+- ✅ Tests pass
+- ⚠️ TypeScript shows warnings in IDE

+**Resolution**:
+- Fixed theme color type issues by adding compatibility aliases
+- Remaining errors are minor and don't affect functionality
+- Will be resolved incrementally as code is refined

+---

-**Note**: This does not prevent code from being committed or deployed.
-All code quality checks pass except for this configuration validation issue.
+**Note**: These issues do not prevent code from being committed or deployed.
+All code quality checks pass except for these configuration/type validation issues.